-The retail environment can sometimes seem like the audience at a game who is either cheering for your victory or booing you off the playing field.
-As retailers struggle to stand out in a recovering post-recession market place
+The retail environment can sometimes seem like the crowd at a game who is either cheering for your victory or booing you off the playing field.
+As retailers struggle to stand out in a recovering post-recession marketplace,

 it has become more important than ever to understand who your customer is and what drives them to make a purchase.

-Like any game there are rules and regulations set in place that can improve your odds of success and how well a retailer plans, prepares and delivers their products will have a lot to do with whether they are successful or not.
+Like any game, there are rules and regulations set in place that can improve your odds of success.
+How well a retailer plans, prepares and delivers their products will have a lot to do with whether they are successful.

 Here are a few thoughts to consider on your way to home base.
 Know Your Audience

 Identifying who the players in the marketplace are and how they shop can help decision makers in retail to better tailor and allocate resources so as to be the most effective at launching not only new products, but also marketing existing products to potential new users.